wistia/wistia-open-docs/_posts/video-seo.md

 Wistia does all of the hard work for you.
 The JSON-LD file is automatically injected into the head of your website once your page is live.
 We handle all of the tricky stuff.
-No sitemaps, no extra coding, just copy and paste, and rock out. 🤘
+No sitemaps, no extra coding, just copy, paste, and rock out. 🤘

+{% wistia_embed hashed_id: o2rli0hmq2, embedType: async %}

 ## What is Video SEO?